dkandalov/scratch/README.markdown

 <br/>
 Can be useful if you want to type something quickly without having to create new file or switch to another editor.

-You can install it from IntelliJ plugin manager
+You can install it from IntelliJ plugin manager.
+Should be compatible with IntelliJ 11 upwards.
-(just in case [this is plugin page](http://plugins.jetbrains.com/plugin/?null&pluginId=4428) in plugin repository).
+(Just in case [this is plugin page](http://plugins.jetbrains.com/plugin/?null&pluginId=4428) in plugin repository.)

 How to use?